AliSeif96/Arduino_Keypad3-4_LCDI2C_PN532-HSU/pyduino/keypad_LC2_NFC/README.md

-# Arduino_Keypad3-4_LCDI2C_PN532-HSU
+# pyduino
-Arduino code Keypad3*4 and LCD with I2C and PN532 for HSU
+This code is for connecting Arduino to Python
+So that when we approach a certain tag
+Python asks for the password.
 **keypad                      = [2,3,4,5,6,7,8]**

 **PN532             [SDA,SCL] = [A2,A3]**